Substance Abuse and Addiction Treatment Resources in Troy

 When you are learning more about rehabilitation centers in your area, it is worth it to consider a national network of rehabilitation centers.
 Many of these reputable facilities are staffed with the most experienced addiction specialists that have the ability to help you on your path to recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Detox centers provide medical assistance to those who are coming off of a drug or substance that has painful withdrawal symptoms.
 While some substances like marijuana, hallucinogens or cocaine have little to no withdrawal symptoms, other substances like alcohol, benzodiazepines or opioids can have painful, dangerous withdrawal symptoms.
 Many patients go to a detox center so they do not have to detox on their own and be tempted to relapse when symptoms get bad.

 While a detox center may be beneficial, it does not provide complete treatment.
 Without enrolling in a treatment program after you detox, you will not be treating the psychological or mental aspects of your addiction.
 You may have rid your body of the harmful substance, but if you don’t treat the emotional side of your addiction, relapse will be probable.
-It’s better to find a treatment center like The Recovery Village that offers medically assisted detox as well as treatment programs.

 Recovery Meetings Near You